PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 • Gastrointestinal problems, malabsorption

-• Assay interference (discuss with biochemist for a TFT assessment by alternative laboratory)
+• Assay interference: biotin (vitamin B7) in supplements can interfere with thyroid immunoassays and lead to false high or low results (discuss with biochemist for a TFT assessment by alternative laboratory)

 Implementation